 The food and drug administration has approved an artificial iris implant.
-It may improve the disabling glare, light sensitivity during day or night, improve cosmesis and vision-related quality of life.
-However, there is a risk of development or worsening of glaucoma, and limbal stem cell deficiency.
-Customflex artificial iris may be used to treat
+It may improve the disabling glare, light sensitivity during day or night, improve cosmesis, and vision-related quality of life.
+However, there is a risk of development or worsening of glaucoma and limbal stem cell deficiency.
+An artificial iris may be used to treat

 The success of surgical intervention may not be significant.
 In a study, success rates for various interventions were:

 The cataract in aniridia may need extraction.
 Surgery is difficult due to zonular weakness and fragility of the lens capsule.
 The eye may be left aphakic, and postoperatively contact lens or aphakic glasses may be prescribed.
-Special intraocular lens (IOL) for aniridia is available which have a peripheral colored region like iris of different pigmentation.
-Tinted IOLs are also available which can reduce photophobia.
+A special intraocular lens (IOL) for aniridia is available, which has a peripheral colored region like iris of different pigmentation.
+Tinted IOLs are also available, which can reduce photophobia.
 In extreme subluxation, scleral-fixated IOL may be necessary.
 Surgical trauma may increase the chances of glaucoma, corneal decompensation, and limbal stem cell deficiency.

 Phase 0 (subclinical limbal stem cell deficiency and phase 1 (slight limbal stem cell deficiency, less than 2 corneal epithelial erosion or ulcer in last 6months, corneal pannus less than 1mm from limbus, mild watering and photophobia and fluorescein staining abnormality) The dry eye and keratopathy need frequent artificial tear drops (free of preservatives).
 Antiglaucoma drops with preservatives may worsen the corneal surface.

-Phase 2 (Moderate limbal insufficiency, constant redness, watering, and photophobia, more than 3 corneal erosions or ulcers in last 6 months, constant tear film instability, vascular pannus) - amniotic membrane transplant or autologous serum is used.
+Phase 2 (Moderate limbal insufficiency, constant redness, watering, and photophobia, more than three corneal erosions or ulcers in the last six months, constant tear film instability, vascular pannus) - amniotic membrane transplant or autologous serum is used.

-Phase 3 (severe limba insufficiency, corneal vascularization, loss of vision)- Autologous transplant of limbal epithelial cell is not possible due to bilateral involvement.
+Phase 3 (severe limba insufficiency, corneal vascularization, loss of vision)- Autologous transplant of limbal epithelial cells is not possible due to bilateral involvement.
 Management options include: